 Safety 1.
 Apply safety rules, regulations, and procedures for maintaining and using CAD-CAM equipment.
 Technology Program software to perform CAD-CAM applications.
 Demonstrate file management techniques with the CAM program, including creating a folder, saving a file to an existing folder, and retrieving and editing a file.
-Advanced Mathematics Use trigonometric ratios sine, cosine, tangent, and their inverses to solve various angles, lengths, and distance values for right triangles. a.
+Advanced Mathematics Use trigonometric ratios sine, cosine, tangent, and their inverses to solve various angles, lengths, and distance values for right triangles.
 Use and apply appropriate decimal rounding of trigonometric ratios to solve problems in design or drafting.
 Create a two-dimensional design and a two-dimensional numeric control operation tool path for a mill or a lathe, including features that involve interfacing with the display screen, utilizing frequently used menus and hot keys, utilizing various tools displayed on the status menu, and generating and editing a G and M code with a post processor.
-Construct a part to a specified tolerance range with CAD-CAM applications, utilizing workholding
+Construct a part to a greatified telegrape range with CAD CAM applications, utilizing workholding.
+6. Construct a part to a specified tolerance range with CAD-CAM applications, utilizing workholding devices to locate part features and applying established manual machining techniques.